-On the bend the usually seated sister was up on her feet behind her wares, occupied with a couple of Banglas who were keeping her waiting.
+On the bend the usually seated sister was up on her feet behind her wares, occupied with a couple Banglas who were keeping her waiting.
 No eyes this afternoon for passersby.
 Where could the woman have found that length of peak on a camouflage hat?
 Attached ear-flaps.
-The peak must have stretched one foot at a minimum.
+One foot at minimum.
 This on a gal five foot zero in her heels.

-In order to see anything at all it needs to be turned to one side, at an awkward, drunken angle.
+In order to see anything at all the peak needs to be turned to one side, at an awkward, drunken angle.
 Presenting a little difficulty for the exchange.
-Such good ivory in this hawker's case.
-Most of them here would need to eschew any kind of meat.
+Such good ivory in this case; most here would need to eschew any kind of meat.

 The sun had not been kept out from the beginning with the same vigilance; nor the same as the dental hygiene.
-No doubt how pretty this one would have been in her youth, even ten years ago.
-Unlikely she would be married.
+No doubt how pretty she had been in her youth, even ten years ago.
+Unlikely to be married.
 Unlikelihoods in all directions.

 Bike-man was disconsolate, sitting in the gutter beside his wares (more than half of them seat-less).
 On a white plastic lid of some kind.
-Bare-headed this afternoon with the sun gone down; over-sized plastic clogs easier on the corns.
+Bare-headed this afternoon despite the sun gone down.
+Over-sized plastic clogs easier on the corns.

 The ragged, bloodied ears have been unmentioned to date.
 Difficult to guess the reason.
 Scissoring the sprouts had been the initial thought.